GaloisInc/AMIDOL/ui/Notes.md

 ### Features:

-Model variables:
+Model variables: **DONE**
 - Use `[node-or-edge-id].[var-name]` dot notation with existing flat `Dict`
-- Include `global.[var-name]` too?
+- Include `Model.[var-name]` for global vars
-- Swap them out in the editor sidebar
+- Show in the editor sidebar for selected node, edge, or model
-- Infer default set of vars per node 'type' (as indicated by `image`)
+- Infer default set of vars per new node or edge
+- Delete matching vars when node or edge is deleted

 Switch between models:
 - Bundle persistent parts of current `Model` into an `AmidolModel`